skylight-hq/skylight.digital/pages/toolkits/managing_technical_debt/04_preventing_technical_debt.md

 # Preventing technical debt

-Even though not all technical debt is bad, it’s still a good idea to not accrue large amounts of technical debt, particularly technical debt that could have otherwise been prevented.
-We’ve already outlined the cases in which you might want to leverage technical debt.
-The rest of the time, you’re better off preventing technical debt before it happens.
-Here are a few strategies to help you do just that.
+Up until this point, we’ve talked mostly about how to deal with technical debt after the fact.
+So what can you do to minimize accumulating bad or unnecessary technical debt in the first place?
+Here are strategies aimed at preventing technical debt altogether.

 - **Embrace agile development methodologies**.
 It’s no secret that Skylight advocates for agile development methodologies.
 That’s because agile offers a framework of proven process and technical practices (for example, frequent iterations, retrospectives, [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration), [refactoring](https://en.wikipedia.org/wiki/Code_refactoring), [automated testing](https://en.wikipedia.org/wiki/Test_automation), [collective code ownership](https://en.wikipedia.org/wiki/Extreme_programming_practices#Collective_code_ownership), [definition of done](https://18f.gsa.gov/2015/04/24/agile-developments-secret-weapon-transparency/), work-in-progress limits) for creating high-quality software and avoiding technical debt from the start.